evtn/soda-old/README.md

 ____

 ### Dot
-Defines an abstract dot on any canvas
+Defines an abstract dot on any canvas.
-*dot-like object* is a tuple or list of 2 integers, or the Dot itself
+*dot-like object* is a tuple or list of 2 integers, or the Dot itself.

 #### Arguments
 `x, y` - dot position